Efficient Agent Training for Computer Use: Experiment

 \subsection{Setup}

 \paragraph{Benchmarks}

 We use WindowsAgentArena-V2 (\autoref{sec:waa-v2}) for the main evaluation, as our training data were collected on the Windows system.
-To test generalization across operating systems, we also report results on OSWorld~\cite{xie2024osworldbenchmarkingmultimodalagents}, a popular benchmark designed on Linux systems.
+We also include results on the original WindowsAgentArena \cite{bonatti2024windowsagentarenaevaluating} in Appendix~\ref{appendixb} for completeness.
+To test generalization across operating systems, we report results on OSWorld~\cite{xie2024osworldbenchmarkingmultimodalagents}, another computer use benchmark for Linux systems.